-Tensiometry is a technique to determine the surface or interfacial tensions of a fluid interface.
+Tensiometry is a technique to determine the surface or interfacial tension of a fluid interface.
 Many tensiometry methods are based on the shape analysis of liquid drops suspended in air or another liquid.
-Available tensiometric methods include the drop weight method 1-4 and the oscillating drop method; the by far most frequently used tensiometric technique is the pendant drop method, which is also closely related to the sessile droplet method as both methods rely on the shape analysis of a gravity-deformed droplet based on the Young-Laplace equation.
-In the pendant drop setup the droplet typically hangs from the tip of a capillary.
-Variants can include, for example additional spherical particles attached to the droplet.
-Pendant liquid drops have been investigated extensively since the 18th century, however only in the late 20th century numerical solution techniques made it possible to extract the surface tension from a single picture of a pendant drop with high precision.
+Available tensiometric methods include the drop weight method1-4 and the oscillating drop method;^{5,6} the by far most frequently used tensiometric technique is the pendant drop method, which is also closely related to the sessile droplet method as both methods rely on the shape analysis of a gravity-deformed droplet based on the Young-Laplace equation.
+In the pendant drop setup, the droplet typically hangs from the tip of a capillary.
+Variants can include, for example, additional spherical particles attached to the droplet.
+Pendant liquid drops have been investigated extensively since the 18th century; however, only in the late 20th century, numerical solution techniques made it possible to extract the surface tension from a single picture of a pendant drop with high

-Before the rise of fast and accessible computer technology the main way to determine interfacial tension from a pendant drop experiment has been the use of precomputed tables in which experimentally accessible dimensionless shape parameters, such as the ratios of the maximum width $D_E$ of the droplet and the droplet width $D_S$ a distance $D_E$ from the apex, are listed with the corresponding interfacial tension8-10.
+Before the rise of fast and accessible computer technology, the main way to determine interfacial tension from a pendant drop experiment has been the use of precomputed tables in which experimentally accessible dimensionless shape parameters, such as the ratios of the maximum width D_E of the droplet and the droplet width D_S a distance D_E from the apex, are listed with the corresponding interfacial tension.8

-In recent years numerical solution schemes that determine the interfacial tension from the whole droplet profile became more popular and viable solution techniques because of the rapid rise in computers speed11-16.
-Several implementations exist, where only a single image of a pendant drop and some reference length scale have to be supplied to get a fully automated fit and a surface tension estimate16-18.
-At the core of this approach is a numerical shape fitting scheme that solves the Young-Laplace shape equations of the drop many times till optimal parameters are found, that provide the best match of the calculated shape to the supplied image.
+In recent years, numerical solution schemes that determine the interfacial tension from the whole droplet profile became more popular and viable solution techniques because of the rapid rise in computer speed.
+11-16 Several implementations exist, where only a single image of a pendant drop and some reference length scale have to be supplied to get a fully automated fit and a surface tension esti-At the core of this approach is a numerical shape fitting scheme that solves the Young-Laplace shape equations of the drop many times until optimal parameters are found, which provide the best match of the calculated shape to the supplied image.
 The precision of these methods is often limited by the resolution of the supplied image not allowing for a better fit.